bpatrik/kodo-js-benchmark/results/README.md

 ## Verdict

 WebAssembly seems to be a good choice, while using memory view can further improve the performance.
-An important note, that using memory view might lead to unexpected behaviour (also depending on the current bug level of emscripten), since one can directly access the memory of the compiled c++ binary.
-We found that using multiple encoder and decoder factories whit calling `encoder.delete()` `decoder.delete()` causes instability.
 The results (or the lack of data) also show that using `binary16` had the most errors.
-An nteresting outcome is that our older `kodo` built performs reasonably well in terms of coding speed, but the setup time is significantly longer.
+An interesting outcome is that our older `kodo` built performs reasonably well in terms of coding speed, but the setup time is significantly longer.
 Further investigation is required to see if its the results of the new `kodo` or the new `emscripten`.